codewithsrobins1/LastDropCafe/README.md

 # LastDropCafe
-Coffee shop website made using HTML, CSS, and Javascript.
-Utilized Instagram API for image gallery.
+Coffee shop website made using HTML and vanilla CSS.